MitchTODO/iOS-DogClassifier-App/readme.md

 # Dog Classifier iOS App

 ## Description

-iOS app that allows for a 120 different dog breed to be classified from a user selected image.
+iOS app classifier that will predict dog breed by passing selected image into a trained neural network model.

 ---